-We focus on the $60.8^\circ/[100](011)$ symmetric tilt grain boundary (STGB) in forsterite, i.e., where two crystals share a common [100] axis and meet along (011) planes with a disorientation of 60.8° .
-In forsterite, two different types of (011) planes, with different stoichiometries, are possible (Fig. 1).
-One type of plane is terminated by a silicon ion and the oxygen ions forming the edge of tetrahedra, which we will refer to as edge-planes, and the second type is terminated by Mg ions and an oxygen ion belonging to the tip of a tetrahedron, referred to as tip-planes.
-We begin by constructing cells of forsterite terminated by the same type of plane (Fig. 1).
-Such cells preserve the stoichiometry but must be truncated by $\frac{1}{2}[001]$ (which removes one formula unit) to obtain the same type of surface.

-The GB is constructed by stacking two crystals meeting across (011) planes.
+We focus on the $60.8^{\circ}/[100](011)$ symmetric tilt grain boundary (STGB) in forsterite, i.e. where two 92 crystals share a common [100] axis and meet along (011) planes with a disorientation of 60.8° .
+In forsterite, 93 two different types of (011) planes are possible, with different stoichiometries, as illustrated in Fig. 1.
+One 94 type of plane is terminated by a silicon ion and the oxygen ions forming the edge of tetrahedra, which we 95 will refer to as edge-planes, and the second type is terminated by Mg ions and an oxygen ion belonging to 96 the tip of a tetrahedron, referred to as tip-planes.
+We begin by constructing cells of forsterite terminated by 97 the same type of plane (Fig. 1).
+Such cells preserve the stoichiometry, but must be truncated by 1/2[001]98 (which removes one formula unit) to obtain the same type of surface. ٩q because breaking Si-O bonds is energetically unfavorable in this system.
+Since the GB studied is a STGB, the two crystals are mirror images of each other.
+Two types of reference GBs are constructed, one by stacking the "edge-plane" system with its mirror image ("edge-to-edge"), and one by stacking the "tip-plane" system with its mirror image ("tip-to-tip").